yelghali/azure-docs/articles/aks/concepts-sustainable-software-engineering.md

 Choose A Region That Is Closest To Users

+Deploy to the Right Region:
+Select Azure regions based on where the customer resides Deploy to low-carbon regions

 The following checklist provides recommendations for designing energy and hardware efficient AKS clusters, that operate as a "Green Platform".